1566 Icarus: Orbit and classification

 Icarus orbits the Sun at a distance of 0.19–1.97 AU once every 13 months (409 days; semi-major axis of 1.08 AU).
 Its orbit has an eccentricity of 0.83 and an inclination of 23° with respect to the ecliptic.
 The body's observation arc begins with its official discovery observation at Palomar in 1949.

 At perihelion, Icarus comes closer to the Sun than Mercury, i.e. it is a Mercury-crossing asteroid.
 It is also a Venus and Mars-crosser.
 From 1949 until the discovery of 3200 Phaethon in 1983, it was known as the asteroid that passed closest to the Sun.
-Since then hundreds of Mercury-crossers have been found, the closest ones are now being and (also see List of Mercury-crossing minor planets).
+Since then hundreds of Mercury-crossers have been found, the closest ones now being and (also see List of Mercury-crossing minor planets).

 Meteor shower

 Icarus is thought to be the source of the Arietids, a strong daylight meteor shower.
 However other objects such as the short-period Sun-grazing comet 96P/Machholz are also possible candidates for the shower's origin.